By Roger Cox, Editor

 Pro Shop: 941-387-1634

 Tennis Programs.
 Like Palm Beach, Sarasota has a social season from November to April when seasonal residents return and activity on the courts intensifies.
 During that period, having the eight additional courts at Islandside helps meet demand for the desirable morning time slots.
-To help shift that demand, Woods began offering more programs in the afternoons, in the way of Cardio tennis, singles strategy, doubles strategy, live-ball drills.
+To help shift that demand, Woods began offering more programs in the afternoons, in the way of Cardio tennis, singles strategy, doubles strategy, and live-ball drills.

 Spa & Fitness